Foot and Ankle Institute of Colorado

 Podiatrists & Foot and Ankle Surgeons located in Colorado Springs, CO

 About 40 million Americans 21 and older suffer from ingrown toenails, making it one of the most persistent (and most irritating) foot problems today.
-At Foot and Ankle Institute of Colorado in Colorado Springs, Colorado, board-certified podiatrists and foot and ankle surgeons Matthew Hinderland, DPM, Jordan Cameron, DPM, Tyler Gloschat, DPM, and Joseph Fleck, DPM can treat ingrown toenails to prevent long-term problems.
+At Foot and Ankle Institute of Colorado in Colorado Springs, Colorado, board-certified podiatrists and foot and ankle surgeons Matthew Hinderland, DPM, Jordan Cameron, DPM, Trevor Whiting, DPM, and Joseph Fleck, DPM can treat ingrown toenails to prevent long-term problems.
 Call the office nearest you to speak to a friendly team member or book with online scheduling anytime.

 Ingrown toenails are toenails (usually on the big toe) that curve to grow into your skin at your nail borders.
 This causes swelling, redness, warm-feeling skin, and often discomfort or pain.